heybshin/brain2bot-matlab-app/README.md

 - **BBCI Public**: An essential toolset for EEG data acquisition and processing.
 You can access and set it up from their GitHub repository [here](https://github.com/bbci/bbci_public).

 Ensure you have all these dependencies set up and correctly configured before attempting to run the Brain2Bot application.

-## Usage

-1. **Mode Selection**: After launching, select either 'Real' or 'Virtual' mode.
-2. **Task Execution**: Start the task sequence.
-The app will guide the user through each step, providing visual feedback.
-3. **Error Handling**: In case of any issues, an error message will be displayed.
-Users can then decide to continue or exit.

 ## License